 Employers are also prohibited from:

-However, under Ohio Victim Leave Law, no employer may discharge, discipline, or otherwise retaliate against the victim, a member of the victim's family, or a victim's representative for any of the following:
+Under Ohio Victim Leave Law, employers are still not allowed to discharge, discipline, or otherwise retaliate against the victim, a member of the victim's family, or a victim's representative for any of the following:

-An employer who knowingly violates the protections under this law shall be found in contempt of court.
+An employer knowingly violating the protections under this law shall be found in contempt of court.

 While Ohio does not require that employers provide disability benefits, the state does have its own law regarding continuation of coverage.

-Ohio mini-COBRA law applies to businesses with less than 20 employees.
-It provides continuation coverage for individuals who have lost their group health insurance as a result of involuntary termination of employment for reasons other than gross misconduct.
+Ohio mini-COBRA law applies to businesses with fewer than 20 employees.
+It provides continuation coverage for individuals that have lost his or her group health insurance as a result of involuntary termination of employment for reasons other than gross misconduct.

-Under Ohio Unemployment Insurance Law, covered employers include those who:
+Under Ohio Unemployment Insurance Law, covered employers include those that either:

-Workers' compensation provides benefits to workers who are injured on the job or have a work-related illness.
+Workers' compensation provides benefits to injured workers on the job or have a work-related illness.
 Ohio Workers’ Compensation Law requires all employers with one or more employees to obtain workers’ compensation insurance.

 Employers must submit an Application for Ohio Workers’ Compensation Coverage (U-3) along with a $120 (minimum) non-refundable application fee in order to gain coverage with the state.